Efficiently export files to Microsoft Azure using cURL

 }

-curl -I \
+curl -fsSL -I \

 Security best practices

-To improve transfer speeds:
+To maximize transfer performance:

 Conclusion